jwplayer/buildpipe-buildkite-plugin/README.rst

     deploy:
       branch: master
       timezone: US/Eastern
+    .
+    .
+    .

 The :code:`last_commit_only` flag allows you to choose between change detection in the whole history or only in the last commit that happened.
+This feature is only applied if the current branch is **not** the defined :code:`deploy` branch.

 Set up